zegetech/zegetech.github.io/_posts/2019-11-05-build-an-api-gem.md

 end
 ```

-Great!, now we have implemented a two methods `register_urls` and `payouts` with their respective tests.
+Great!, now we have implemented two methods `register_urls` and `payouts` with their respective tests.

 ##  Configurable Block
 In the examples above we have used `confirmation_url:Configuration.new.confirmation_url` .
 This will fetch `confirmation_url` from our configuration.
-Having a configure block help in assing variables used by a gem.
+Having a configure block help in passing variables used by a gem.
 The example below demostrate how you can implement it.
 ```ruby
 require "mygem/version"
 require 'net/http'